 All Metro and RENFE train tickets in Spain can be purchased on the day of travel.
 There is no cheaper incentive to book trains in advance.

-Book up to 2 months prior to departure from either the RENFE or Trainline websites.
+You can book your tickets from either the RENFE or Trainline websites.
 For high-speed train journeys, you may need to purchase your train ticket/s from the kiosks in person.

 Madrid to Segovia by Bus (Leaving Moncloa Bus Station)

 The Madrid to Segovia direct bus is the cheapest option but it takes longer to arrive.
 Buses run from Moncloa station to Segovia bus station.
+La Sepulvedana is a renowned bus company in Spain that operates primarily in the region of Segovia.
+La Sepulvedana buses from Madrid to Segovia depart about 16 times per day.

-What to do during a Segovia Day Trip
+What to do During a Segovia Day Trip

-Take a walking tour
+Take a Walking Tour

-Consider renting an audioguide for the walk, whichever route you choose.
+Consider renting an audio guide for the walk, whichever route you choose.
 It provides rich context to your surroundings, describing, in particular, Segovia’s multicultural history.

 Visit the Aqueduct of Segovia

-Age: 2000 years (approx)
+Quick Facts: Arches: 167 Height: 30 meters Age: 2000 years (approx)

 All walking routes start at the aqueduct, the attraction that makes Segovia one of Castile and León’s most popular destinations.